run-llama/LlamaIndexTS/examples/readers/README.md

-## Readers Example
+## Reader Examples

-These example show how to use reader classes to load documents and test query.
+These examples show how to use a specific reader class by loading a document and running a test query.

 1. Make sure you are in `examples` directory